rubrikinc/terraform-provider-polaris/docs/resources/sla_domain.md

 ## Microsoft 365
 Archival and Replication are not supported by Microsoft 365.
 M365 protection supports a minimum of 8 hours SLA (12 hours or more recomended).

+## OLVM
+Archival is not supported by OLVM.

 ## Example Usage